SkinnerCM/conboy-laboratory/dnam-clocks/mFSS-clock/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.

 ## Setting Up the Environment